ahoundetoungan/PartialNetwork/test/README.txt

 --------------------------------------------- MONTE CARLO ---------------------------------------------
+File logit.mlink.R  produces simulations, where the network distribution is estimated using a logit model with missing links.

-File logit.R  produces simulations, where the network distribution is estimated using a logit model.
+File logit.misclassified.R  produces simulations, where the network distribution is estimated using a logit model with misclassified links.

 File GX_observed_Breza.R produces simulations, where GX is observed and the network distribution is estimated following Breza et al. (2020).